 Please see CTD's withdrawal and refund information for policies.

 CTD offers need-based financial aid awarded as requests are received.
 Families are encouraged to apply early because the amount of aid available is limited.
 Please see the Financial Aid page for details.

-- The deadline to complete a financial aid application is two weeks prior to the start date of the class.
+- The deadline to complete a financial aid application is two weeks before the session start date.